msarhan/ummalqura-calendar/README.md

 #ummalqura-calendar
-Implements the Umm Al-Qura calendar system in Java language.
+Implementation of `java.util.Calendar` for the Umm Al-Qura calendar system.

 **Useful links:**